On the Topology of Kac-Moody groups: Introduction

 \subsection{Acknowledgements:}

 Several of these results presented here are borrowed from the author's thesis \cite{Ki}.
 The author would like to thank his advisor Haynes Miller for introducing him to Kac-Moody groups.
-It is also a pleasure to thank Victor Kac and Dale Peterson for all the knowledge they have shared with him.
+It is a pleasure to thank Victor Kac and Dale Peterson for all the knowledge they have shared with him.
 In particular, the author benefited greatly from his interactions with Dale Peterson at M.I.T. in the spring of 1997.
+Also, the author thanks Kasper Andersen for detailed comments on this document.
+And finally, we would like to thank the referee for carefully reading this document, and helping us clean up the arguments.